fhoedemakers/smsplus64/README.md

 Games can be played from the flashcard's SD card.
 Create a folder named `smsPlus64` in the root of your flashcard's SD card and copy your .sms or .gg ROMs there.
 You can organize your games in subfolders.
 The emulator shows a menu whith a list of games.

-## How to use on real hardware using N64Flashcartmenu
+## How to use on real hardware using N64Flashcartmenu on a flashcart.

 For this to work with  [N64FlashCartmenu](https://github.com/Polprzewodnikowy/N64FlashcartMenu), copy smsPlus64.z64 to the menu/emulators folder of your SD-card.
 More info in the N64FlashcartMenu [Getting Started Guide](https://github.com/Polprzewodnikowy/N64FlashcartMenu/blob/main/docs/00_getting_started_sd.md)